The5thTear/TOTK-ModForge/Guides/ModelSwapping/model-swapping.md

 > Keep in mind each material has its own parameters!

-The white arrow is pointing to the parameter used for emmision strength *(`const_value_0` on emissive materials)*.
-While the green bracket is highlighting the shaders *`Const_Color`* parameters, which in some cases control emission color.
+The {#ffffff}white arrow} is pointing to the parameter used for emmision strength *(`const_value_0` on emissive materials)*.
+While the {#9900ff}green bracket} is highlighting the shaders *`Const_Color`* parameters, which in some cases control emission color.

 ![ObjectRelations](./Assets/Screenshot_152.png)

 In this final image we have 3 important areas.
-The first thing you should notice (shown by the green arrow) is that we have an **object** selected, *not a material.*
+The first thing you should notice {#37ff29}(shown by the green arrow)} is that we have an **object** selected, *not a material.*

 In this object view, we have some pieces of information *crucial* to finding the right material for the job, as well as assigning said material to the object.

-The blue arrow points to the objects "*`Material Information`*", a small field which determines what material is assigned to an object.
+The {#2990ff}blue arrow} points to the objects "*`Material Information`*", a small field which determines what material is assigned to an object.
 The material can be changed to anything currently imported into the model by selecting the dropdown and choosing the desired material.

-The red arrow is pointing to one of the most confusing fields for beginners...
+The {#ff0000}red arrow} is pointing to one of the most confusing fields for beginners...
 Skin Counts

 ## Skin Counts : Welcome To Hell.
 The term "Skin Count" is used to describe the amount of influence for a single vertex a bone has.
 The reason an issue is, Nintendo compiles shader code ONLY for what the certain mesh requires.